Who doesn’t want to maximize their profits and increase sales?

 8. Discover hidden conversion killers

-The best way to uncover hidden issues with your buyer’s journey is by gathering feedback.
+The best way to uncover hidden issues with your buyer’s journey is by gathering feedback from your target audience.

-Ask for feedback from visitors who don’t convert and you’ll gain important insights into what’s working on your website and what’s not.
+Ask for feedback from visitors who get to the checkout page but don’t convert and you’ll gain important insights into what’s working on your website and what’s not.

-By applying their suggestions, you’ll be able to optimize your ecommerce store for maximum engagement, conversions, and revenue growth.
+By applying their suggestions, you’ll be able to achieve ecommerce success.

 9. Use a dynamic free shipping bar